Convert - FHIR (R4) to OMOP

 Note

-Data rows with issues categorized as Error
+Data rows with issues categorized as Error are omitted from the final output.

-The Convert service uses v5.4 of the OMOP Common Data Model (CDM) specification, with a few exceptions described in Processing Notes.
-You can alternately request CDM v5.3 using the omopversion
+The Convert service uses v5.4 of the OMOP Common Data Model (CDM) specification, with a few exceptions described in Processing Notes and a few custom extension tables.

-query parameter, as described in Inputs and Outputs.
+You can alternately request CDM v5.3 using the omopversion query parameter, as described in Inputs and Outputs.

 OMOP Common Data Model (source: OHDSI)